ACO Chamber Music Series 2016

-The Vero Beach Museum of Art and the Atlantic Classical Orchestra’s partnership returns for its seventh season in January.
-Internationally acclaimed Grammy Award nominee and ACO music director Stewart Robertson hosts this intimate gathering of musicians for a moving and delightful experience on the stage of the Leonhardt Auditorium.
+The Vero Beach Museum of Art and the Atlantic Classical Orchestra’s partnership returns for its eighth popular season in January.
+Join us for this intimate gathering of musicians in a moving and delightful experience on the stage of the Leonhardt Auditorium.
 Each program includes a post-concert wine and cheese reception with the musicians.

 Series: $75 Museum Members / ACO Subscribers ($100 Non-Museum Members)

 Individual Seats: $30 Museum Members / ACO Subscribers ($50 Non-Museum Members)

 If you prefer to order by phone, please call the VBMA at (772) 231-0707, ext.
 136 / or call the ACO